 Arizona Real Estate Salesperson Exam Overview

 The Arizona Real Estate Salesperson Exam is administered by Pearson VUE on behalf of the Arizona Department of Real Estate (ADRE).
-Arizona has unique requirements including a Fingerprint Clearance Card and one of the most comprehensive exams in the nation with 180 scored questions.
+Arizona has unique requirements including a Fingerprint Clearance Card and one of the most comprehensive exams in the nation.

-Passing this exam qualifies you to work as a real estate salesperson in Arizona—one of the fastest-growing states with over 7.4 million residents and a booming real estate market, particularly in the Phoenix and Tucson metro areas.
+Passing these exams qualifies you to work as a real estate salesperson in Arizona—one of the fastest-growing states with over 7.4 million residents and a booming real estate market, particularly in the Phoenix and Tucson metro areas.

 |---|---|